-Soon after your acceptance to the cohort, you will be asked to video conference with CIE faculty to determine next steps, turn your goals into measurable outcomes, and begin to plan dates for this Spring’s professional development two-day visit to your school.
+Soon after your acceptance to the cohort, you will be asked to video conference with CIE faculty to determine next steps and turn your goals into measurable outcomes.
 Please be prepared to assemble an Israel education committee of teachers and administrators who are excited and ready to plan for the future!

-We encourage you to use this initiative in multiple ways to benefit your school, such as including it in your reaccreditation reports, school improvement plan, marketing and recruitment for new families, and in general, touting your accomplishments and dedication to Israel education.
+We encourage you to use this initiative in multiple ways to benefit your school, such as including it in your re-accreditation reports, school improvement plans, marketing and recruitment for new families, and in general, touting your accomplishments and dedication to Israel education.

 Please note that schools that are currently in the DSI project, and their MOU’s with CIE remain in force and will be honored.